Sarah0802/Biased-Competition-NADEL/README.md

 In specific,

-decodeing NGS.py and Code assignment.py are python code which extracts DNA sequence copy numbers from raw data.
+decodeing NGS.py and Code assignment.py are python code which extracts DNA sequence count from raw data.

 data_fitting_XXX.m calculates the optimal value for the model parameter.